lorenzo/piping-bag/README.md

 As soon as the controller is created, all methods having the `@Inject` annotation will get instances of the hinted class passed.
 This works for constructors as well.

-### Injecting Dependencies in Controlelr Actions
+### Injecting Dependencies in Controller Actions

 It is also possible to inject dependencies directly in the controller actions.
-When doing this, add the typehinted dependency to the end of the arguments and set the default value to `null`, it is also required to annotate the method using `@Assisted`
+When doing this, add the type-hinted dependency to the end of the arguments and set the default value to `null`, it is also required to annotate the method using `@Assisted`

 ```php